SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy confidently said, "I like mares."
 But Rainbow was the only one able to hear it.

-"Could you repeat that, I'm not sure if I heard you correctly," Rainbow said.
+"Could you repeat that, I'm not sure if I heard you correctly?"
+Rainbow said.

 Fluttershy took a deep breath, *you got this.*

 Fluttershy achieved her small victory.
-"I like mares too," she said, speaking at normal volume.
+"I like mares too," she said, speaking at a normal volume.

 Rainbow Dash and Pinkie's mouth were agape, both ponies surprised.